jadecobra/python_tdd_exercises/source/calculator.rst

        #     self.x/self.y
        # )

-the terminal reveals passing tests, and we now have a way to ``catch`` Exceptions when testing, allowing us to confirm that the code raises an error, and the other tests to continue when they encounter the expected failure
+the terminal displays passing tests, and we now have a way to ``catch`` Exceptions when testing, allowing us to confirm that the code raises an error, and the other tests to continue when they encounter the expected failure

 REFACTOR: make it better
 ------------------------